North Carolina: Government and politics

 In 2012, the state elected a Republican governor (Pat McCrory) and lieutenant governor (Dan Forest) for the first time in more than two decades, while also giving the Republicans veto-proof majorities in both the State House of Representatives and the State Senate.
 Several U.S. House of Representatives seats flipped control in 2012, with the Republicans holding nine seats to the Democrats' four.
-In the 2014 mid-term elections, Republican David Rouzer won the state's seventh congressional district seat, increasing the congressional delegation party split to 10–3 in favor of the GOP.
+In the 2014 midterm elections, Republican David Rouzer won the state's 7th congressional district seat, increasing the congressional delegation party split to 10–3 in favor of the GOP, a split they retained in subsequent elections until 2020, when it narrowed to 8–5 in favor of the GOP.
+In 2016, despite Donald Trump winning the state, North Carolina voters elected Democrat Roy Cooper as governor, in part due to an unpopular law passed by former governor Pat McCrory known as HB2.
+Cooper went on to win re-election in 2020, despite Donald Trump narrowly winning the state again against Joe Biden.

-North Carolina Republicans won 10 of the 13 seats in 2016, when Democrats got 47 percent of the statewide vote.
-In 2018 Republicans took nine, with one seat undecided, even though Democrats got 48 percent of the overall vote.

-As a result of the 2020 census, North Carolina will gain another seat in the 118th United States Congress, for a total of 14.
+As a result of the 2020 census, North Carolina gained another seat in the 118th United States Congress, for a total of 14.
+After the 2024 elections, the state was represented by 10 Republicans and 4 Democrats.

 In a 2020 study, North Carolina was ranked as the 23rd easiest state for citizens to vote in.